Frequently Asked Questions:

 Q: What if I have a temporary license that has expired and have not successfully passed the certification exam?

 A: If the temporary license has expired you must cease the performance of medical imaging or radiation therapy procedures immediately.
-Once certification has been obtained through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), you would be eligible to apply for a permanent license by completing the form Initial License Application along with the associated fee.
+Once certification has been obtained through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), you would be eligible to apply for a permanent license by completing License Application along with the associated fee.

 Q: I hold a Limited X-ray Machine Operator (LXMO) license in another state.
 How do I obtain a LXMO license in Kentucky?